fbpx

 Address Concerns

-Provide a safe space for family members to raise any issues or conflicts.
+Provide a safe space for family members to raise any issues, problems or conflicts.
 Use ground rules for constructive discussions.
 Laura advises here that parents never single out a child here.
 Siblings may, but parents must not; instead, keep it general.
-For example: I’m not happy with how long it took you both to get dressed this morning or I think we need to work harder to tidy up after ourselves.
+For example: “It’s taking too long for everyone to get dressed and ready for school this week.”
+From there we brain-storm as a family how we can fix the issue.

 Look Forward

-Encourage everyone to share something they’re excited about for the upcoming week, fostering optimism and unity.
+Encourage everyone to share something they’re excited about for the upcoming week, or month, fostering optimism and unity.

 Celebrate Achievements

 Take a moment to acknowledge and celebrate a family member’s accomplishments, big or small.
 Not everyone needs to be celebrated every week.
-This is about acknowledging milestones.
+This is about acknowledging milestones and recognising them as a family.

 Make Announcements

-Wrap up with practical reminders and logistics, but don’t let them overshadow the positivity of the meeting.
+Wrap up with practical reminders and logistics.
 For this part, I’ve found having our calendar beside me helpful for a quick run-through of what our week will look like.

 End on a High Note